 This is why many children in South Africa do not learn to read well or do not develop high literacy levels, even though they commendably speak several different languages fluently.

-where the development of the ability to decode the written word is encouraged and fostered on a daily basis and not just left up to the school environment.
+- where the development of the ability to decode the written word is encouraged and fostered on a daily basis and not just left up to the school environment to instill.

-that does not encourage rote learning (learning by memorising) of whole words but rather through the application of the decoding skills that have been taught.
+- that does not encourage rote learning (learning by memorizing) of whole words but rather through the application of the decoding skills that have been taught.

 All of the above leads to an improvement in…

 - the understanding of and correct use of spoken language for the purposes of communication,

 - as well as an understanding of and the accurate production of written language for the same purpose.

 - Awareness of the meaning of words (semantics)

 The coming together of this awareness results in high levels of understanding and comprehension, which then results in greater reading fluency.
 Thereafter, the more you read the more exposure you gain to the written word and this leads to improved spoken and written skills.
 Overall this means an improvement in general literacy levels.